 The US EPA has identified FOG as a concern and requires agencies with Publicly Owned Treatment Works (POTW) to develop and administer a FOG Control Program.
 According to the EPA, grease from restaurants, homes, and industrial sources account for approximately 47% of all sanitary sewer blockages.

 Spokane County Pretreatment Ordinance article 8.03A.
 0201B.19 prohibits FOG or any other materials of animal or vegetable origin in quantities which could cause obstruction of the Publicly Owned Treatment Works (POTW), interference with conveyance, or treatment.
 Spokane County regulates the discharge of both polar FOG and non-polar FOG through pretreatment devices.
 Grease control devices (GCD), such as Gravity Grease Interceptors (GGI), Hydromechanical Grease Interceptors (HGI) and Oil-Water Separators (OWS), capture and limit the amounts of FOG that enter the sanitary sewer.
 Spokane County Sanitary Sewer Code 8.03.5020 requires any commercial facility that generates grease to have a grease control device (e.g. GGI or HGI).
-Additionally, Spokane County Sanitary Sewer Code 8.03.5040 requires that any commercial facility that discharges petroleum and/or settable granular particles to include an oil/water separator and sand trap.
+Additionally, Spokane County Sanitary Sewer Code 8.03.5040 requires that any commercial facility that discharges petroleum and/or settable granular particles to include an OWS.

 - Non-polar FOG comes from petroleum or is of mineral origin.
 An example of non-polar FOG is vehicle oil mixed with wash water from an automated car wash that discharges to the sanitary sewer.